twesigomwedavid/linux-and-R-intro/assignments/R-practical-1.md

 1(f) Results have just come in for insertions (INS) called by each tool.
 Create a vector 'INS' composed of 20, 28, and 14.
 Add a column for `INS` to the cnvs data frame and save the updated data frame as cnvs2.

+2. Download the `sample1.depth` file at https://github.com/twesigomwedavid/linux-and-R-intro/blob/main/data/bams/ and save it in your current working directory (~/r-tutorial/practical1)

+2(b) Import the contents of sample1.depth using `read.table` and store them in the variable `sample1_cov`

+2(c) View sample1_cov under the `Environment` tab in Rstudio.
+What are the column headings?

+2(d) Perform some basic exploratory data analyses on the `sample1_cov` data using the following functions: head(), str(), dim(), and names().
+Give a brief description of what each of these functions does.